UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 ## 🌀 VERSE → UNI

-**UNIte the minds, with brilliance alight,**
+##UNIte the minds, with brilliance alight,
-Saving humanity with all our might.
+##Saving  humanity  with  all  our  might.
-Reverse-engineer society’s traverse,
+##Reverse - engineer  society’s  traverse,
-Guiding the way through the MetaVERSE.
+##Guiding  the way through the  MetaVERSE.

 </div>